fleschutz/Jenkins-build-farm/README.md

 🏆 Congratulations
 -------------------
-You're done.
+You're all set.
 Welcome to the Jenkins ecosystem!
 More background information can be found here:

 * **Homepage** at: https://www.jenkins.io
 * **User Documentation** at: https://www.jenkins.io/doc